ksagep/fifth-milestone-project-bitcoin/README.md

 - Click `Gitpod` to create a Gitpod workspace.
 - **To return to the current workspace, login to your gitpod acoount and open the workspace created earlier, since clicking on GitPod button on the GitHub page creates a new workpspace each time.**

-### Creating Heroku App
-The Python version in the project is set to 3.8.13, which is not supported by Heroku's current default stack, heroku-22.
-As a result of the above, the app was created from Heroku CLI and set to use buildstack heroku-20.

-Steps take to create the app is as follows:
-1. Download and install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if not already installed
-2. Copy API key from heroku
-	- sign in and click on the avatar icon and select **Account Settings**
-	- Scroll down to the API Key section and click **Reveal** button, and copy key displayed.
-3. Login to Heroku via the console and enter your details when prompted `heroku login -i`
-	- enter key copied from step 2 when prompted for password
-4. Create the app
-	`heroku apps:create pp5-mildew-detection --stack heroku-20`

 ### Deploying to Heroku
+* The project was deployed to Heroku using the following steps.

-1. Sign in to Heroku
+1. Log in to Heroku and create an App and set the location (Europe).
-2. Select app
+2. In the **"Settings"** manage the config vars part.
+3. In the buildpacks I chose heroku/python
-3. At the Deploy tab, select GitHub as the deployment method.
+4. At the Deploy tab, select GitHub as the deployment method.
-4. Select your repository name and click Search.
+5. Select my repository name and click Search.
 Once it is found, click Connect.
-5. Select the branch you want to deploy, then click Deploy Branch.
+6. Select the branch you want to deploy, then click Deploy Branch.
-6. The deployment process should happen smoothly in case all deployment files are fully functional.
+7. The deployment process should happen smoothly if all deployment files are fully functional.
-7. Click the button **Open App** on the top of the page to access your App.
+8. Click the button **Open App** on the top of the page to access my App.
+The App live link is: https://MY_APP_NAME.herokuapp.com/

-The steps of the publishing on the Heroku were as follow:

-    1. I created an app name and set the location (Europe)

-    2. In the **"Settings"** I managed the config vars part

-    3. In the buildpacks I chose heroku/python

-    4. In the Deploy section I create a connection between GitHub and Heroku

-    5. With the Deploy Branch button I created a deployed app

-    6. The website was published on Heroku Page and the link was provided in the same section.

 ## Main Data Analysis and Machine Learning Libraries
 - jupyter notebook - used for writing and running the ML pipelines